gitblit-org/moxie/README.markdown

-## Maxilla Project Build Toolkit
+## Moxie Project Build Toolkit

-Maxilla is a small collection of ANT tasks to facilitate building Java projects.
+Moxie is a small collection of ANT tasks to facilitate building Java projects.

 **This is not production-ready!**

-Please see the [documentation](http://gitblit.github.com/maxilla) for details.
+Please see the [documentation](http://gitblit.github.com/moxie) for details.